Outdoor Activities To Do in Central Iowa

 16.)
 80/35 (Western Gateway Park, Des Moines).
 Last year was my first time going to this popular music festival and I was shocked to see so many kids in the crowd.
 The organizers do a great job of making this a family-friendly music festival, just don’t forget the noise-canceling hearing protectors (such as these).

 17.)
 Iowa State Fair (Iowa State Fairgrounds E 30th St & E University Ave, Des Moines).
-Find fried everything-on-a-stick and celebrate Iowa agriculture, ride the big slide, take in a Grandstand show (or one of the many concerts on one of the many free stages), see a buttered cow, and more.
+Find fried everything on a stick and celebrate Iowa agriculture, ride the big slide, take in a Grandstand show (or one of the many concerts on one of the many free stages), see a buttered cow and more.
 Don’t miss one of the best state fairs in the country every August.

 18.)
 Chichaqua Bottoms Greenbelt (8700 NE 126th Ave, Maxwell).
-Unlike most hiking trails in Iowa, this one involves wetlands, prairie grass, and provides a great spot for bird watchers.
+Unlike most hiking trails in Iowa, this one involves wetlands, and prairie grass, and provides a great spot for bird watchers.

 19.)
 Take a night hike (check the Iowa DNR’s site for a list of guided hikes in Central Iowa’s parks).
-Unless you are familiar with trails and local wildlife, I recommend doing one of the Iowa DNR’s nights hikes.
+Unless you are familiar with trails and local wildlife, I recommend doing one of the Iowa DNR’s night hikes.
 Typically family-friendly hikes that look for wildlife on safe paths while you carry a flashlight.
 Don’t forget to wear bug spray!

 20.)
 Tour the bridges of Madison County (Winterset, visit the official site here to plan your route).
 We did a covered bridge tour with the kids a few years ago in one day and it remains one of our best Iowa adventures.
 Go on a cool breezy day, ride the open highways with the windows down, and get a feel for country living.

 22.)
 High Trestle Trail Bridge (runs across the Des Moines River Valley).
 Find parking in Madrid and walk the trail for a few miles or bike.
 Whether you go during the day or at night when the bridge is lit, it’s impressive as one of the longest trail bridges in the world!
 A ton of central Iowa bike trails will lead you to this destination.

 23.)
 Iowa Arboretum (1875 Peach Ave, Madrid).
-Whether you walk through the grounds and gardens or the kiddos join in the Nature Explorers program, there’s a lot of fun to be had here and plenty to explore.
+Whether you walk through the grounds and gardens or the kiddos join the Nature Explorers program, there’s a lot of fun to be had here and plenty to explore.

 24.)
 Music In The Park There are many options to listen to music outdoors during the summer months.